CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set system global reserved routing-table pbr begin

-Beginning of reserved routing table range for PBR
+Configures the start of the reserved routing table range for PBR.
+You can specify a value between 10000 and 4294966272.

 ### Usage

 `nv set system global reserved routing-table pbr begin [options] 10000-4294966272`

+### Default Setting

+N/A

 ### Version History

 Introduced in Cumulus Linux 5.0.0